laumadmar/MOMIC_server/index.md

 The web tool can be accessed at [momic.us.es](momic.us.es).
 The default user is `momic`and password is `m0m1c`.
 Request new credentials to `lmadrid@caebi.es`.
 Note this alternative is intended for light analysis or quick testing.

 The recomendation is to install MOMIC locally.
-For this purpose, it is distributed as a docker-compose project that contains the instructions needed to automatically create a fully working machine with JupyterHub, convenient extensions enabled, like git and table of content, docker volumes for data persistence, the pipeline source code and all the necessary libraries and third-party software.
+For this purpose, it is distributed as a docker-compose project that contains the instructions needed to automatically create a JupyterHub instance, convenient extensions enabled, like git and table of content, docker volumes for data persistence, the pipeline source code and all the necessary libraries and third-party software.
 Having MOMIC locally built allows you to install new tools and libraries and fully customised this bioinformatics suit.

 The data used for illustration purposes can be found at https://momic.us.es/momic_data/, except for IGAP and BLSA.
 The user is `momic`and password is `m0m1c`.